-14Glad, Jo Ann et al. "The relationship of ambient ozone and PM2.
+89 Glad, Jo Ann et al. "The relationship of ambient ozone and PM2.
 5 levels and asthma emergency department visits: Possible influence of gender and ethnicity."
 Archives of Environmental & Occupational Health 67, no. 2 (2012): 103-108.

-15 Grineski, Sara E. et al. "Children's asthma hospitalizations and relative risk due to nitrogen dioxide (NO2): Effect modification by race, ethnicity, and insurance status."
+90 Grineski, Sara E. et al. "Children's asthma hospitalizations and relative risk due to nitrogen dioxide (NO2): Effect modification by race, ethnicity, and insurance status."
 Environmental Research 110, no. 2 (2010): 178-88.

-Chart 4-A shows the breakdown of population by race/ethnicity in the Bay Area by the level of exposure to pollutants (the data is divided into ten categories, with the tenth decile representing the 10% of the Bay Area that is the most burdened from environmental pollution and risk factors).
+Chart 4-A shows the breakdown of population by race/ethnicity in the Bay Area by the level of exposure to pollutants (the data is divided into ten categories, with the tenth decile representing areas that are the most burdened by environmental pollution and risk factors).
 EPA's data confirms the findings of national studies - that minority populations have higher exposure to pollutants and contaminants compared to the White population.
 The findings are most concerning for African American/Black and Hispanic populations.